mrdoob/three.js/threejs/lessons/threejs-align-html-elements-to-3d.md

 Now into our code we don't have to add too much.
 We had a function `makeInstance` that we used to generate cubes.
-Let's make it so we it also adds a label element.
+Let's make it so it also adds a label element.

 ```js
 +const labelContainerElem = document.querySelector('#labels');